KumarLabJax/JABS-postprocess/README.md

 There are two behavior tables generated.
 Both contain a header line to store parameters used while calling the script.

 Some features are optional, because calculating them can be expensive.
-These options are noted with an asterisk (\*)
+These options are noted with an asterisk (\*).
+While default behavior is to include them, they are not guaranteed.

 ## Header Data